 Credits for courses contributing to a candidate's curriculum shall be awarded subject to the fulfilment of required conditions.
-The minimum requirements for the award of credits are set out in the Code of Assessment at §16.40 - §16.44 of the chapter University Fees and General Information for Students in the University Calendar.
+The minimum requirements for the award of credits are set out in the Code of Assessment at \$16.40 - \$16.44 of the 'University Fees and General Information for Students' section in the University Calendar.

-- 6.1 Regulations for assessment are, insofar as not modified by these regulations, governed by the Code of Assessment which is contained in the University Fees and General Information for Students chapter of the University Calendar. - 6.2 Courses for which the candidate has registered must be counted towards the calculation of the candidate's average aggregation score for the purposes of regulations 7, 9 and 10 unless other provision is justified by good cause circumstances affecting the candidate.
+- 6.1 Regulations for assessment are, insofar as not modified by these regulations, governed by the Code of Assessment which is contained in the 'University Fees and General Information for Students' section of the University Calendar. - 6.2 Courses for which the candidate has registered must be counted towards the calculation of the candidate's grade point average for the purposes of §7, §9 and §10 unless other provision is justified by good cause circumstances affecting the candidate.